open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resources.md

 - Input type <code>helm</code>

-  The path must denote an helm chart archive or directory relative to the resources file.
+  The path must denote an helm chart archive or directory relative to the resources file or a chart name in a helm chart repository.
   The denoted chart is packed as an OCI artifact set.
-  Additional provider info is taken from a file with the same name and the suffix <code>.prov</code>.
+  For the filesystem version additional provider info is taken from a file with the same name and the suffix <code>.prov</code>.

-  If the chart should just be stored as archive, please use the type <code>file</code> or <code>dir</code>.
+  If the chart should just be stored as plain archive, please use the type <code>file</code> or <code>dir</code>, instead.

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*